-Pairing wine with aphrodisiac foods sparked a passionate debate on CTV’s Canada AM this morning.
-(It’s never to early too think about it.)
+Pairing wine with aphrodisiac foods sparks a passionate debate on CTV.
+(It’s never to early too think about it … wine, that is.)

 Many ingredients have historically been considered aphrodisiacs, sometimes because the food physically resembled male private parts (avocados, which according to the Aztecs, grew on the testicle tree) to their female counterparts (oysters and figs).